philipturner/metal-benchmarks/README.md

 TODO: Check whether the IMAD32 pipeline is concurrent to the IADD32/FADD32 pipelines.
 This would boost INTOPS to 160-192/clock.

 TODO: Fill in emulated instructions with "0 (XXe)" suffix, reference metal-float64.

+## Pipelines per ALU

+For marketing, Apple says that each GPU core contains 128 ALUs.
+These roughly correspond to all the pipelines necessary to sustain one scalar/cycle.
+On A14, we have fractional F32 pipelines/ALU.

+Floating point pipelines (A14)
+- F16: FADD16, FMUL16, or FFMA16 in 3 cycles
+- F16: FADD16, FMUL16, or FFMA16 in 3 cycles
+- F16: FADD16, FMUL16, or FFMA16 in 3 cycles
+- F32: FADD32, FMUL32, or FFMA32 in 3 cycles
+- Half of (F32: FADD32, FMUL32, or FFMA32 in 3 cycles)

 ## Instruction Throughputs